peterbourgon/peter-bourgon-org/src/blog/2017-02-21-metrics-tracing-and-logging.md

 As examples:
- application debug or error messages emitted via a rotated file descriptor through syslog to Elasticsearch (or [OK Log](https://peter.bourgon.org/ok-log), nudge nudge); audit-trail events pushed through Kafka to a data lake like Kinesis; or request-specific metadata pulled from a service call and sent to an error tracking service like NewRelic.
+ application debug or error messages emitted via a rotated file descriptor through syslog to Elasticsearch (or [OK Log](https://peter.bourgon.org/ok-log), nudge nudge); audit-trail events pushed through Kafka to a data lake like BigTable; or request-specific metadata pulled from a service call and sent to an error tracking service like NewRelic.

 I think that the single defining characteristic of **tracing**, then, is that it deals with information that is request-scoped.